microsoft/AcademicContent/Workshop/16. Cognitive Toolkit/Microsoft Cognitive Toolkit HOL.md

 In this hands-on lab, you will learn how to:

-* Install the Microsoft Cognitive Toolkit
+- Install the Microsoft Cognitive Toolkit
-* Download and use the MNIST Dataset to train and test neural networks
+- Use the MNIST dataset to train and test neural networks
-* Edit the configuration files to use different inputs for testing.
+- Edit the configuration files to use different inputs for testing

 <a name="Prerequisites"></a>
 ### Prerequisites ###